vhx/api-documentation/source/includes/_resource.videos.md

         <span class="text--transparent text-3">optional string</span>
       </td>
       <td>
-        Genres that you would consider this video.
+        The genres that should be associated with this video.
 This can be helpful for viewer's exploring your library.
 Use comma's to separate multiple genres you would like associated with the video.
         <br><br>
         Accepted genres values include:
         <br><br>